 Once you’ve identified the source, you can start to address it.
 It could be that you need to make some changes to your career, or perhaps it’s time to seek professional help for your emotional well-being.
 Identifying the source can feel uncomfortable, but it’s crucial to begin making progress.

 Setting goals is a powerful way to move forward in life.
 It gives you direction and something to work towards.
 But, it’s essential to set achievable goals, otherwise, you may end up feeling discouraged.

-Start with smaller goals that are within reach, that will help you build momentum towards your larger goals.
+Start with smaller goals that are within reach, which will help you build momentum towards your larger goals.
 Achieving those small goals will leave you feeling accomplished and encouraged, making it easier to take on larger challenges.

 It’s okay to ask for help when you need it.
 Reach out to friends, family, or a professional for support.
 Consider joining a support group or community that aligns with your goals, where you can connect with like-minded people who can encourage and support you.
 Having a strong support system can make all the difference in moving through a difficult time in life.